DeKalb County DUI Lawyers

 DeKalb County Jail

 Even though your case may have been sent to DeKalb County State Court to preserve your right to a jury trial from a municipal court, or your case originated in DeKalb County State Court, sometimes the facts of a particular DeKalb DUI may be best suited for a “bench trial” (a trial where the judge decides the case instead of a jury).
-Sometimes a “bench trial” is a sound strategy, sometimes it is not.
+Sometimes, a “bench trial” is a sound strategy; sometimes, it is not.
 There are many times when a jury trial is the best possible option to avoid a DUI conviction on your DeKalb DUI case if the prosecution refuses to negotiate an acceptable resolution in your case.

 How our skilled DeKalb County DUI lawyers build a successful defense in your DeKalb DUI case:

-• If your license is suspended for refusing the State’s chemical test from losing a suspension hearing or failing to address a license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
+• If your license is suspended for refusing the State’s chemical test from losing a suspension hearing or failing to address a license suspension action within 30 days from your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
 Properly coordinating and handling the DeKalb DUI criminal charges and the license suspension action can improve your chances of being able to drive.

-• Sometimes the prosecutor gives a bad plea offer.
+• Sometimes, the prosecutor gives a bad plea offer.
 Even if you decide not to contest your case, an experienced DeKalb County DUI attorney who is familiar with the municipal courts in DeKalb County, as well as DeKalb County State Court or Superior Court, can assess a plea offer to determine if it is worth taking or moving your case to state court, or you may decide to take your case to trial.

-• If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply to you.
-Lawyers go to law school for years to learn these rules and you will be at the mercy of a skilled prosecutor and judge if you are not careful.
+• If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply.
+Lawyers go to law school for years to learn these rules, and you will be at the mercy of a skilled prosecutor and judge if you are not careful.

 Administrative license suspension: